Andrew Flintoff hails NHS staff who cared for him after car crash

 The former cricket star crashed while filming an episode of Top Gear.

-The former international cricketer visited hospital workers who looked after him in the aftermath of the accident, which he described as “the lowest I’ve ever been”.
+The former international cricketer and current England Lions and Northern Superchargers Men’s coach visited hospital workers who looked after him in the aftermath of the accident, which he described as “the lowest I’ve ever been”.

 In December 2022, Flintoff sustained severe injuries while filming at the Dunsfold Aerodrome in Surrey for an episode of BBC show Top Gear.